CamHoldren/xcd0tx/README.md

 - 👋 Hi, I’m @xcd0tx
 - 👀 I’m interested in ...
 Python(data science), AI and Software Development
 - 🌱 I’m currently learning ...
-Advacned Python and SQL
+Computer Science focusing on Advacned Python and SQL as of now
 - 💞️ I’m looking to collaborate on ...
 Data Science, Software Development and SQL projects
 - 📫 How to reach me ... choldren44@gmail.com
 - 😄 Pronouns: ...
 Any Pronouns Welcome